Turhan Göker

-Turhan Göker (11 February 1930 - 5 November 2022) is a Turkish track and field athlete who, starting in 1949, represented Turkey as an athlete in national and international championships.
+Turhan Göker (11 February 1930 - 5 November 2022) was a Turkish track and field athlete who, starting in 1949, represented Turkey as an athlete in national and international championships.

 Biography

 Göker started in the juniors’ team of Fenerbahce Track/Athletics and soon broke the records for 800, 1,000, and 2,000-meters in the national championships for Turkey.
 In 1949, Göker became the champion by winning the national 800-meters juniors’ of Turkey.
 In two weeks time after the championship, Fenerbahce Sports upgraded Goker into the seniors’ team.
 Göker then became the champion of 800-meters nationals for seniors by 1’59’’2’’’.